BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_18.md

 !img("magic_square_0.jpg")

-So, first we are going to figure out what we want, where.
+First we are going to solve for what we are looking for.
 It can be proven fairly easily that the middle is 5.
 Here's why:

 Notice that from the middle row: B1 + B2 + B3 = 15, and from the diagonals that A1 + B2 + C3 = 15, and C1 + B2 + A3 = 15.
 Adding these three equations and moving things around a bit, we see (A1 + B1 + C1) + (A3 + B3 + C3) + 3 * B2 = 45.